 Expected economic benefits

-- Assist the establishment and economic viability of Indigenous businesses, that are Quandamooka majority-owned.
+- Help establish and support the economic viability of Indigenous businesses that are Quandamooka majority-owned.

 - Increase participation by Quandamooka Indigenous people in local business activities.

 - Support wider regional economic activity and growth.

 - Increase availability and/or quality of goods and services.

 - Opportunities for career and skills development for Quandamooka people.

 - are in keeping with, promote or share knowledge about Indigenous culture, heritage and environmental management

 - capitalise on the island’s unique and rich cultural, natural and environmental assets.